AksharaSBhat/From_Prompts_to_Motors_Man-in-the-Middle_Attacks_on_LLM-Enabled_Vacuum_Robots/README.md

 The robot script ( `query-gemini.py` ) requires a Google Gemini API key.
 Set this key as an environment variable in your terminal:
 `export GEMINI_API_KEY="YOUR_API_KEY_HERE"`
+You should the following line to you shell's run-commands file and restart the shell.
+`export GRPC_DEFAULT_SSL_ROOTS_FILE_PATH="/etc/ssl/certs/ca-certificates.crt"`

 ### 2. Configure the "Attacker" Proxy
 The `mitmproxy-addon.py` script is used to define the attack scenarios.
 Look into the mitmproxy [documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html) on different event hooks and modify the script accordinlgy for a custom attack.